-Tests will be administered in class and must be taken in person.
+Tests will be administered in class.
 There will be four unit tests.
 In the event that a test is missed, the final exam grade will serve as the replacement for the missed test.
 If all four unit tests are taken, then the final exam grade could be used to replace your lowest unit test grade (only if the final exam grade is higher than your lowest unit test grade).
 Unit tests will count 15% each for a total of 60% of your final grade.